yutee/microservices-deployment-sock-shop-v1/README.md

 __Setup monitoring, logging and alerts__
 For monitoring, Prometheus is used alongside Grafana for visualization.
 Added to monitoring, it also offers alerts that ensure admins are notified of a possible probelm before it occurs.

+-------Explain what prometheus gathers, and what grafana shows--------

 You will have to install prometheus and grafana using helm and then apply the files containing the configurations for targets and metrics to be gotten.
 There will run as pods on your cluster.
 It is best practice to run them in a seperate namespace.
     ![screenshot](images/install-prom.png)
     ![screenshot](images/install-grafana.png)